kajuna0amendez/Machine_Learning_Models/README.md

 # Cython Machine Learning Models

-Accelerating the Python Machine Learning Models using Cython and C...
+Accelerating the Python Machine Learning Models using Cython and C. The main purpose of this repository is to design tools of Machine Learning from scratch.
+From the Linear Lagebra methods to the main Machine Learning techniques...

 ## Database Used